luxonis/depthai-docs-website/FAQ.md

 ## Can I Use and IMU With DepthAI?

-Yes, our BW1099 ([here](https://shop.luxonis.com/collections/all/products/bw1099)) has support for the Bosch BM160.
-Please reach out to us if this is of interest.
-We do not yet have support for this IMU in the DepthAI API, but we have done proof-of-concepts and could make this a standard feature through the API if it is of interest.
+Yes, our BW1099 ([here](https://shop.luxonis.com/collections/all/products/bw1099)) has support to talk to IMUs.
+And we are in the process of making a future version of the BW1098OBC (as well as BW1092) which have built-in BNO085.
+We do not yet have support for this IMU in the DepthAI API, but we have done proof-of-concepts and will be making this a standard feature through the API.

 ## Where are Product Brochures and/or Datasheets?